SAIC-iSmart-API/saic-python-mqtt-gateway/README.md

 $ docker build -t saic-mqtt-gateway .
 ```

-There is a [docker compose file](docker-compose.yml) that shows how-to setup the service.
+There is a [docker compose file](docker-compose.yml) that shows how-to set up the service.

 ## openWB integration